saucelabs/sauce-docs/docs/dev/api/accounts.md

 ## User Methods

-### Get Users
+### Lookup Users

 <details><summary><span className="api get">GET</span> <code>/team-management/v1/users/</code></summary>
 <p/>

-Returns a count total and array of of all users in the organization of the requesting account.
+Queries the organization of the requesting account and returns the number of users matching the query and a basic profile of each user, including the `ID` value, which may be a required parameter of other API calls related to a specific user.

+You can narrow the results of your query using any of the following filtering parameters.

 #### Parameters